TritonDataCenter/rfd/rfd/0158/README.md

 ![Adding or recovering a NAT Reform zone](add-zone.svg)

+The two approaches circumscribe a tradeoff.
+If adding a new NAT Reform Zone causes the *italicized* naive recovery approach, while the NAT flows get destroyed, the load of future flows IMMEDIATELY shifts to the new NAT zone, while in the **bold** new-public-IP approach, load will not shift at all until new fabric networks come online.
+So the tradeoff is between no disruption or load rebalancing.

 Currently, the `vxlnat(7D)` driver does not indicate to `vxlnatd(1M)` any additions/deletions of NAT flows.
 If it did, the problem of communicating these changes to other NAT Reform zones remains.
 The [Possible